luisdramirez/pSF-Toolbox/README.md

 - col 7: pRF polar angle
 - col 8: pRF size

-## Fit_pSFT.m
+## `estimatePSF.m`
-This is the main function that estimates pSFT from a measured BOLD time series, input spatial frequeny time series, and hemodynamic impluse response function.
-As long as the inputs are in the required format (e.g., the shape of the measured BOLD time series matrix has voxels along the rows and time points along the columns), you will receive a structure, `pSFT`, that contains:
+This is the main function for estimating pSFT parameters.
+It takes measured BOLD time series, the stimulus spatial frequency time series, and a hemodynamic impulse response function (HIRF) as input.
+It orchestrates the fitting process, calling `fitVoxels.m`, and returns a structure, `pSFT`, containing:
-- estimated pSFT parameters
+- estimated pSFT parameters (peak SF, bandwidth, BOLD amplitude, baseline)
 - estimated pSFT curves
 - estimated neural time series
 - estimated BOLD time series
-- estimated $R^2$ values
+- $R^2$ values
-- estimated SSE values
+- SSE values
-- fmincon exit flags
+- `fmincon` exit flags

-### fitVoxels.m
+### `fitVoxels.m`
-Here you'll find where the magic happens
+This function performs the core parameter estimation for individual voxels or chunks of voxels.
+It implements `fmincon` to find the best-fitting pSFT parameters based on the log Gaussian model (`logGauss.m`) and the input data.
+It can utilize `gridSearch.m` for initializing the pSFT parameters. `calcFit.m` is called to evaluate the fit quality.

+## `example_pipeline.m`
+Provides an example workflow: loading data (post voxel selection), defining the HRF using `defineHRF.m`, calling `estimatePSF.m` to perform the analysis, and visualizing the results.

+## Utility Functions
+These scripts provide supporting functionality for the main analysis pipeline:

+*   `chunkTimeSeries.m`: Splits large time series datasets into smaller, more manageable chunks for parallel processing or memory efficiency.
+*   `cpd2oct.m`: Calculates the pSFT bandwidth in octave units from the half-maximum spatial frequencies in cycles per degree (cpd).
+*   `gridSearch.m`: Implements a grid search algorithm to find suitable starting parameters for the more complex non-linear optimization performed in `fitVoxels.m`.
+*   `calcFit.m`: Computes goodness-of-fit statistics, R-squared ($R^2$) and Sum of Squared Errors (SSE), to evaluate how well the estimated BOLD data — derived from the pSFT model — explains the measured BOLD data.
+*   `defineHRF.m`: Creates a canonical hemodynamic response function (HRF) model, which is used to convolve the predicted neural response to estimate the BOLD signal.
+*   `logGauss.m`: Defines the log Gaussian function used to model the population spatial frequency tuning curve.

 ## simulate_pSFT.m